vinicius-schulz/backendchallenge/README.md

 # backendchallenge
 Trustly Technical Challenge for Developers: API that returns the total number of lines and the total number of bytes of all the files of a given public Github repository, grouped by file extension.

+## Initial considerations
+I builded the proposed challenge in two differents ways.
+The first one, i build using the Jsop library to manipulate the github's html page to found out the file's links (most efficient way).
+The second way, i builded the solution using the Jgit library, which i cloned the repository to a local directory, and then i read the file's properties (less efficient).
+Both solutions solve the problem, the difference are in resource usage; i consider the second one worst than in this point, because i have a effort to clone the entire repository before begin read the file's properties.

 ## Author
 Vinícius Schulz - vinicius-schulz@hotmail.com